owncast/owncast.github.io/docs/plugins/permissions.md

   - trust
 ---

 Every Owncast plugin runs in a sandbox with no implicit access to anything outside the plugin itself.
 To do useful work (read chat, post to the fediverse, fetch a URL, write to a key-value store) your plugin asks the host through `owncast.*` methods.
-Each of those methods is gated by a permission you declare in your manifest.
+Almost every one of those methods is gated by a permission you declare in your manifest.
+The exceptions are a handful of **ambient** methods that reach nothing sensitive and need no permission: `owncast.log.*`, `owncast.timer.*`, reading your own bundled assets, and `owncast.config.get`.

 :::new[Plugin permissions require Owncast v0.3.0]
 Plugins require Owncast 0.3.0 or later.